 As a Citi cardholder, you can take advantage of the Citi Flex Plan, which lets you borrow against your credit limit at a fixed rate over a period of time.
 There’s no credit check, origination fees or application required, making it an appealing alternative to a personal loan.

 Unfortunately, as with the Simplicity and Wells Fargo Reflect cards, the Diamond Preferred won’t earn any points or miles.

 Transferring a balance when you’ve already made a large purchase

 If you’ve already made that big purchase on a different card and now feel regrets, you can relax.
 Thanks to balance transfers, you can still use your big purchase to take advantage of valuable offers that can save you significant interest.

 Chase Slate Edge: Best for large purchases that you have already made

-However, the Chase Slate Edge stands out from the balance transfer card crowd with its rewards.
-Card owners can earn a $100 bonus when they spend $500 in the first six months, which helps offset the cost associated with a balance transfer.
-Additionally, the Slate Edge card rewards on-time payments by lowering your APR by 2% each year you pay on time and spend at least $1,000 by your next account anniversary.
+However, the Chase Slate Edge stands out from the balance transfer card crowd with its benefits.
+The Slate Edge card rewards on-time payments by lowering your APR by 2% each year you pay on time and spend at least $1,000 by your next account anniversary.

 Whether you’re looking to build or repair credit, earn rewards or need a no-interest way to pay off an important purchase, a credit card can be the answer.
 If you make all your payments on time, not only will your purchase be paid for, you may see a bump in your credit score.

-*All information about the Capital One Savor Cash Rewards Credit Card and the Chase Slate Edge has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+*All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.